 As a member of the National Association of REALTORS®, you receive incredible benefits to your business, including an extensive library of resources, discounts and special offers, advocacy and consumer outreach.

 If you're not already a member of NAR, you'll need to join a local REALTOR® association before you can take the next step to become a Seniors Real Estate Specialist®.
-Non-US applicants must be a member of an NAR cooperating association.

 2. Complete the SRES® designation course

 Whether you prefer learning in person or online, our two-day designation course instills the knowledge and understanding you require to meet the needs of clients over the age of 50.
 During the designation course, you'll gain practical knowledge and techniques, including:

 - Key differences in housing options, from age-restricted communities to assisted living

 - Applications of the Housing for Older Persons Act (HOPA)

 - Ins and outs of reverse mortgages